 Preferred Alternative 11.
-From November 1 through 30 and from April 1 through 30 each year, the black sea bass pot closure applies to waters inshore of points 1-35 listed in Table 2.1.6; approximately Daytona Beach, Florida, to Cape Hatteras, North Carolina (Figure 2.1.8).
-From December 1 through March 31, the black sea bass pot closure applies to waters inshore of points 1-28 listed below Table 2.1.2; approximately Cape Canaveral, Florida, to Cape Hatteras, North Carolina (Figure 2.1.4).
+From November 1 through 30 and from April 1 through 30 each year, the black sea bass pot closure applies to waters inshore of points 1-35 listed in Table 2.1.10; approximately Daytona Beach, Florida, to Cape Hatteras, North Carolina (Figure 2.1.12).
+From December 1 through March 31, the black sea bass pot closure applies to waters inshore of points 1-28 listed below Table 2.1.11; approximately Cape Canaveral, Florida, to Cape Hatteras, North Carolina (Figure 2.1.13).

-From November 1 through 30 and from April 1 through 30 each year, the boundaries off Florida and Georgia are identical to the boundaries in Alternative 5.
+From November 1 through 30 and from April 1 through 30 each year, the boundaries off Florida and Georgia are nearly identical to the boundaries in Alternative 5.
 Off North Carolina and South Carolina, the black sea bass pot closure applies in the exclusive economic zone in waters shallower than 25 meters, corresponding with Alternative 8.

 From December 1 through March 31, this area generally represents waters 25 m or shallower from 28° 21' N (approximately Cape Canaveral, Florida) to Savannah, Georgia; from the Georgia/South Carolina border to Cape Hatteras, North Carolina, the closure applies to waters under Council management that are 30 m or shallower and corresponds with Alternative 4.
 This bathymetric area is based on right whale sightings (all demographic segments) and sightings per unit of effort (proxy of density) by depth and captures 97% and 96% of right whale sightings off the North Carolina/South Carolina area, and Florida/Georgia area, respectively.
-The maps in Figures 2.1.7 and 2.1.3 provide an approximate location of the proposed boundaries.